-Wild rats have been responsible for the deaths of thousands of human beings due to the European bubonic plague of the 17th century.
-However, the domestication of rats started in the 20th century and spawned generations of lovable pets.
-Nearly all domesticated rats are descendants of wild Norwegian rats (Rattus norvegicus), which were ironically the cause of the bubonic plague.
+Nearly all domesticated rats are descendants of wild Norwegian rats (Rattus norvegicus).
+The domestication of rats started in the 20th century and spawned generations of lovable pets.
 Wild and domesticated rats have the same body structures and eating habits, but they also have differences in lifestyle and behavior.

 In the wild, rats are not social creatures.
 Wild rats tend to run away from humans if they are able to escape.
 These type of rats only come into the presence of humans if they sense food is nearby.
 Also, wild rats usually only congregate with other rats for mating purposes.
 If trapped in corners, rats become extremely hostile and will fight their way out of the corner.
 On the other end of the spectrum, domesticated rats are friendly towards humans.
 Domesticated rats and are also social with other domesticated rats.
 However, domesticated rats will also bite humans if they feel threatened, though this rarely occurs.